ronnieholm/Monkey-CSharp/README.md

 the .NET Core runtime.
 Using the instructions below, the interpreter runs on both Windows, Mac, and Linux.

-The Monkey parser is a hand written hybrid of a traditional recursive descent parser for statements and a Pratt (also known as Top Down Operator Precedence) parser for expressions.
+The Monkey parser is an hand-written LL(1) hybrid of a traditional recursive descent parser for statements and a Pratt, also known as Top Down Operator Precedence, parser for expressions.
 The hybrid parser ensures efficient parsing while supporting operator precedence and associativity.
 Its outputs is an abstract syntax tree which the tree walking evaluator traverses as part of executing a Monkey program.

 The complete implementation of the lexer, parser, and evaluator consists of 2,200 lines of code with an additional 1,150 lines of tests.
 Not a lot of code